Collisionless and Decentralized Formation Control for Strings

 \subsection{Acknowledgements}

 YPC has been supported by NRF grant (No. 2017R1C1B2012918) and Yonsei University Research Fund of 2020-22-0505.
-DK was supported by a public grant as part of the Investissement d’avenir project,reference ANR-11-LABX-0056-LMH, LabEx LMH, and by the UK Engineering and Physical Sciences Research Council (EPSRC) grants EP/V04771X/1, EP/T024429/1, and EP/V025899/1.
+DK was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grants and EP/T024429/1.
+APR was supported by ANID FONDECYT 11221365 grant.